 However, when CYP3A4 is inhibited by a pharmacokinetic enhancer, it allows for the normal drug targets of this enzyme to continue to exist and work in the body beyond what’s normal.
 By preventing the breakdown enzyme from doing its job, the concentration and efficacy of other drugs, like elvitegravir, may be increased.
 All three medication types work together to prevent the overall progression of HIV through its life cycle.

-The most common side effects of Stribild include, but are not limited to:
+The most common side effects of Stribild include:

 As with any medication, there are several very rare but serious risks that need to be considered before taking Stribild.
 Your healthcare provider can help determine what issues you may be at risk for and help determine what treatment options are the safest for you.
 It’s also important to remember that the risk of one or more of these issues occurring is low, and the benefits of treating the virus often greatly outweigh the risks.

 Several of these rare but serious side effects of Stribild include liver issues and an increase of lactic acid in the blood (lactic acidosis).
 Signs of liver issues include, but are not limited to:

 - Yellowing of the whites of the eyes or skin

 - Light-colored bowel movements